At 6,088m, the Huayna Potosi climb is a bucket list adventure for many travelers visiting Bolivia.

 I booked my tour two days before and found that all tour operators were similarly priced.

-2. Spend at least three nights in La Paz
+Spend 3 nights in La Paz

 The best way for your body to acclimatize is by spending a few days at altitude before taking on a higher climb.